Niraj-Kamdar/IT413-NoSQL/Lab01/problem-3/problem-3.md

 ```

 ## How to Run Solution
-To run the fractions operation in python program, grab a copy of the current directory
+To run this python program, grab a copy of the current directory
 from GitHub.
 After that, get the latest version of `python` and install `mrjob` using following command
 ```console
 pip install mrjob